Haworthia truncata

 Haworthia truncata, locally known as horse's teeth, is a species of succulent plant in the genus Haworthia.
 It is found in the Little Karoo region, in the far east of the Western Cape Province, South Africa.

 Description

 It is a small plant, being approximately 2 cm high by 10 cm wide.
 This species is easily recognizable by its leaves which have a nearly rectangular crosssection and are arranged in two opposite rows.
-The leaves are gray or gray-green and are held more or less upright.
+The leaves are grey or grey-green and are held more or less upright.
 The end of a leaf – the upper surface – gives the impression of having been cut (or truncated), hence the specific epithet truncata.
-The leaves are covered in white or gray lines with verrucosities.
+The leaves are covered in white or grey lines with verrucosities.

 In the wild, plants are often half-buried, leaving only the tips of the leaves visible above the soil.
 The truncated tip has a leaf window; i.e. it is translucent, allowing light to enter for photosynthesis.
 In this respect the species resembles Lithops, Fenestraria, and Haworthia cymbiformis.

 The flowers are not very showy, emerging in white, tubular clusters on a 20 cm stem.